brovolia/DKFZ/README.md

 # DKFZ
 ## Shiny App for vizualization

-This directory contains the scripts for Shiny app related with the article "IL4I1 Is a Metabolic Immune Checkpoint that Activates the AHR and Promotes Tumor Progression" (https://doi.org/10.1016/j.cell.2020.07.038) by A.Sadik et al. The script is made for interactive vizualization of figures presented in the manuscript.
+This directory contains the script for Shiny app related with the article "IL4I1 Is a Metabolic Immune Checkpoint that Activates the AHR and Promotes Tumor Progression" (https://doi.org/10.1016/j.cell.2020.07.038) by A.Sadik et al. The script is made for interactive vizualization and detalization of figures presented in the manuscript.

 ## Before started